JulienRobberechts/nodejs-test-double-guide/js-test-tools-overview.md

 | 7.
 Mocha + Chai + Sinon + rewiremock |         YES         | [FAKE][rewiremock-spy] | [ERROR][rewiremock-sib] | [r/test][rewiremock-dep]  |
 | 8.
 Mocha + Chai + testdouble         |         YES         | [FAKE][testdouble-spy] | [EMPTY][testdouble-sib] | [r/test][testdouble-dep]  |

+### Stack: Module interception

+### Stack: Spy implementation

-- Spy implementation: real or fake spy
+Spy implementation: real or fake spy

   1. [OK] Real spy the behavior is the same
   2. [FAKE] Just empty stub: return undefined.

+### Stack: Siblings method call

-- Siblings method call: Is it possible to call other function in the same module. (definition of Partial/Full) (for spy and stubs)
+Siblings method call: Is it possible to call other function in the same module. (definition of Partial/Full) (for spy and stubs)

   1. [OK] possible everything is ok, It's a partial test double.
   2. [EMPTY] return undefined.
 It's a wired mix between a partial and a full test double.
   3. [ERROR] throw an exception the method doesn't exist.
 It's a full test double.
 You are sure that any method of your dependency is used.

+### Stack: Dependency Path

-- Dependency Path in the test (for spy and stubs)
+Dependency Path in the test (for spy and stubs)

   1. [r/test] Relative to the test.
 It's the best.
   2. [r/sut] Relative to the module under test.
 It's a bad idea!